eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 oc process -f https://raw.githubusercontent.com/jaegertracing/jaeger-openshift/master/all-in-one/jaeger-all-in-one-template.yml | oc create -f -
 ~~~

-Please be aware of the official note in this [documentation](https://github.com/jaegertracing/jaeger-openshift#development-setup):
+Please be aware of the official note in the [documentation](https://github.com/jaegertracing/jaeger-openshift#development-setup):

 > This template uses an in-memory storage with a limited functionality for local testing and development.
 Do not use this template in production environments.